**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 Waiting for Wi-Fi, and Godot: Corporate Video Pros Face the Realities of New York’s Tech Hiccups

 In the incredibly focused and hard-working, neon-charged Times Square, nine-to-fivers meet with tech-doers, forming a group ritually united by buffering circles—the modern embodiment of voyage and tragedy.
 When working for corporate giants in New York, patience isn’t just a virtue; it’s a theatre of the absurd trying to access the company’s cloud drive.
-All professions experience technical snags, but few involve elaborate charades of pretending everything’s peachy although sidestepping dropped calls.
+All professions experience technical snags, but few involve elaborate charades of pretending everything’s peachy while sidestepping dropped calls.

 Videography Jobs: Career Opportunities